 - Over/Under Polish Middles occur when the “over” is bigger than the “under” (e.g. Over 3.5 and Under 2.5).

-Using Polish Middles requires care.
-There’s a helpful article here which visually presents the possible PnL scenarios using several examples.
-However, much of the online literature about this topic suggests that it’s “close to gambling”.
+There’s a helpful article here which visually presents the possible scenarios of a Polish Middle.
+However, much of the online literature about this topic suggests that it’s “close to gambling“.
+Personally, I’d avoid Polish Middles, as they have less obvious exploitable value than the other two types of Middles.